alexeydevederkin/ExceptionAnalyzer/README.md

 # ExceptionAnalyzer

-Exception Analyzer for one problem of coding championship.
+This is exception analyzer for one problem of coding championship.

-Language syntax:
+Imagine a language with this syntax:

 * ```func f() {...}``` — function declaration